Aashujeet6260/action-repo/README.md

-# 🚀 GitHub Action Repo
+# 🚀 GitHub Action Repository

 This is the **GitHub Action Repo** used to test the webhook receiver.